-3. Consider the market and your competition.
+3. Consider your brand’s audience, the market, and your competition

 Before you rebrand, do your due diligence.

 Research what your competition does.
-Determine how you stand apart from your competitors, and what your true value proposition is.
+Determine how you stand apart from your competitors and what your true value proposition is.

-4. Collaborate with your team.
+4. Collaborate with your team

 Include voices from across your company: some of the best ideas and most valuable feedback are found in departments you might not expect.